medvision-codepath/Android-Fitness/README.md

    - 🤔 We can do this via the Google Assistance
 7. [S7] Notifications that reminds users to start working out! 🤳
 8. [S8] Export all fitness data as a json data file and share it via an endpoint (if possible) 💻

+### Note: These will pass to required once we have the core mechanics

+9. [S9] Analytics of said excersises, weights and reps
+- Total amount of weight throught the day
+- Cummulative Progress
+- Average amounts of reps/weight/distance
+- Fav excersise
+- What muscle group you are working out most of the time
+- Pie chart of all the muscle groups you're working in total
+10. [S10] Goals the user can set up for new excersises
+- Include some kind of progress bar (leveling system)
+  -   Default is every week, but the goal of how often the goal is met is determined by the user
+11. [S11] A Calendar where users can see their past progress 📅

+(insert Baki meme here :v ) can't find a good one 😔

 #### Suggestions by TF